• start here

 synthetic insulation: Arc’teryx Atom Hoody (women’s) / (men’s)

 The perfect warmer hiking layer when the fleece alone won’t cut it— which was about 75% of the time.
-This jacket packs down light and tight, but offers serious warmth and handled sweat well, so it’s perfect for cold-weather exertion.
+This jacket packs down light and tight, but offers serious warmth and handles sweat well, so it’s perfect for cold-weather exertion.

 heavyweight down jacket: Arc’teryx Thorium Hoody (women’s) / (men’s)

-At camp, you’ll be so happy to have a thick down jacket that offers warmth throughout camp set-up and dinner.
+At camp, you’ll be so happy to have a thick down jacket that offers warmth throughout set-up and dinner.
 This jacket is crazy warm and so comfortable, my go-to for cold weather backpacking trips!

 shell jacket: Arc’teryx Beta SL Jacket (women’s) / (men’s)